CVE-2026-40258

 Remediation

-Immediate Action: Upgrade the Gramps Web API to version 3.11.1 or later, which implements strict path validation for ZIP archives.
+Immediate Action: Update the Gramps Web API to version 3.11.1 or later, which includes mandatory validation of ZIP entry paths against the resolved temporary directory.

-Proactive Monitoring: Review application and system logs for unusual file creation events or attempts to access directories outside the designated temporary storage path.
+Proactive Monitoring: Review file integrity logs and audit application-specific logs for unusual file creation events or attempts to access directories outside of expected storage locations.

 Exploitation status